 The biggest drawback to this model is that its cleaning capability just doesn't stack up to the competition.
 During testing, it left behind some of the most plaque and required multiple passes with the water jet to make up for the stuff left behind in between our teeth.
 It is also a comparatively expensive model based on what you get for your money.
 If you already own a Waterpik brush or are fascinated by the novelty of a brush/floss combo, it's not our favorite, but it could be worth trying out.

 The Oral-B Sensitive Gum Care is a reliable brand-name brush head.
+As with most other models, it has blue indicator bristles that let you know when to replace it.
 It fits a wide variety of Oral-B handles and adeptly removes plaque.
 During testing, we found that it was more effective than generic brush heads at cleaning, especially when it comes to reaching in between teeth.
-As with most other models, it has blue indicator bristles that let you know when it is time to replace it.
 It feels relatively similar to the rounded attachment dentists use to polish teeth during a cleaning.

 The Aoremon (for Philips Sonicare E-Series HX7022/66) is a good budget option if you have a screw-on Philips Sonicare handle.
 It comes with the same angled stem as brand-name models for the same handle type.
 This design makes it easier and more comfortable to hold while brushing.
+It has a somewhat unique bristle shape with a 'peak' in the middle that nestles between teeth.
 It does a good job of cleaning tooth surfaces.
-It also has a somewhat unique bristle shape with a 'peak' in the middle that nestles between teeth.

 The Oral-B Precision Clean is a case where the brand-name does indeed outperform the off-brand equivalent in terms of cleaning.
+During testing, it removed more visible plaque than the generic Oral-B compatible brush heads.
+This one comes with standard replacement indicator bristles and fits the same handles as the other Oral-B brushes in this review.
 Its small round head feels very much like the tooth polisher attachment at a dentist's office.
-During testing, it removed more visible plaque than the generic Oral-B compatible brush heads.
-This one comes with standard replacement indicator bristles and fits on the same handles as the other Oral-B brushes in this review.

 Why You Should Trust Us

-We get deep into the weeds to research and purchase products that we test.
-Our lead reviewer, Ben Applebaum-Bauch, has been testing and writing for GearLab for over three years, testing dozens of home products, and electronics.
+We go straight into the teeth of the market to research the products that we test.
+Our lead reviewer, Ben Applebaum-Bauch, has been testing and writing for GearLab for over three years, testing dozens of home products and electronics.
 In that time, he has expanded his expertise from outdoor items like tents and altimeter watches to housewares like electric razors and toothbrush heads.

-The models in this review have been through it all.
-Our testers brushed and brushed with each one, noting how much plaque each one removed under varied conditions as well as how comfortable they are to use.
+We purchase the products that we test at retail price, and the models in this review have been through it all.
+We use a rigorous side-by-side process, and our testers brushed and brushed with each one, noting how much plaque each one removed under varied conditions and how comfortable they are to use.

 Analysis and Test Results

-We rigorously test the toothbrush heads in this review in a couple of primary metrics.
-Each model has gone through the same hands-on, real-world testing to determine how they each rank in cleaning capability and comfort.
+We assess the toothbrush heads in this review in a couple of primary metrics.
+Each model has gone through the same hands-on, real-world testing to determine how they rank in cleaning capability and comfort.